seqan/raptor/doc/usage/04_build/index.md

 The number of threads to use.
 Both IBF and HIBF construction can heavily benefit from parallisation.

 ### -​-quiet
-By default, runtime and memory statistics are printed at the end.
+By default, runtime and memory statistics are printed to stderr at the end.

 This flag disables this behaviour.